Shopping Links

 Episodes 1-2: The first two episodes are a classic hard-boiled mystery, complete with background characters playing catch-up, foreground characters coldly going about their business, and murky motives all around.
 It isn't very clever as a whodunit, but is pretty good for this sort of grim story, if a bit short--more time with the characters would have been nice.

-Episodes 5-8: After that, there's a big, four episode story arc that's a lot more like a tech-fantasy fable than anything else, and is thankfully long enough to build some empathy for several rather likable characters.
-The young girl, in particular, is the high point--spunky, tough, and a fun minor hero.
+Episodes 5-8: After that, there's a big, four-episode story arc that's a lot more like a tech-fantasy fable than anything else, and is thankfully long enough to build some empathy for several rather likable characters.
+The young girl is the high point--spunky, tough, and a fun minor hero.
 I also liked the more mature woman; her sub plot is a bit random, but she provides a nice contrast to the spunkier characters.
-Another positive point is that, although he sucks up more of the "hero" stuff than I would have liked, Bolt pretty much sits this one out, letting the rest of the cast do the dramatic work.
+Another positive point is that, although he sucks up more of the "hero" action than I would have liked, Bolt pretty much sits this one out, letting the rest of the cast do the dramatic work.
 The story in this case is rather straightforward--no real mystery or interesting twists--but functional, and not hurried (if anything, it's a tad slow).
 In all, not great, but reasonably enjoyable.

 Episodes 9-10: Next, we're back to the cyberpunk theme, only this time the story is a little weirder than before.
 It's well paced and has enough mystery, twists, and emotional conflicts to make it and the characters reasonably interesting.
 Bolt is back in action, but seems a bit more involved with the rest of the characters (hard to tell, since his face always looks exactly the same), and he also has one or two amusingly awkward moments.

 Episodes 11-12: Finally, we have another cyberpunk story, this one a convoluted political drama.
-It certainly has enough machinations and backstabbing to keep fans of that sort of thing involved, but I ended up being rather confused and, frankly, not caring a whole lot.
-At least Bolt's cold persona matches better with the characters around him, and there is enough action to keep it lively.
+It certainly has enough machinations and backstabbing to keep fans of that sort of thing involved, but I ended up rather confused and, frankly, not caring a whole lot.
+At least Bolt's cold persona matches better with the characters around him, and there's enough action to keep it lively.

-Moving on, the visual end of Eat Man '98 stands out in the variety and character design, but is otherwise inconsistent and lackluster.
-The city-based episodes are dark, moody, and mostly feature sharp, attractive character designs (except for the reporter at the end, who looks like a leftover from a low-quality '80s show) and passably detailed backgrounds.
-The rest of the more fantasy-oriented episodes are much more brightly colored, and much less interesting; the character designs are nice (and cuter), but not really noteworthy (sort of classically styled, they remind me of Green Legend Ran), and the scenery is loosely drawn and rather bland, with the exception of some nice architecture.
+Moving on, the visual end of Eat Man '98 stands out for variety and character design, but is inconsistent and of lackluster quality.
+The city-based episodes are dark and moody, with passably detailed backgrounds and sharp, attractive character designs (except for the reporter at the end, who looks like a leftover from a cheesy '80s show).
+The other, fantasy-oriented, episodes are much more brightly colored, and much less interesting.
+The cute, classically-styled character designs (they remind me of Green Legend Ran) are nice, but forgettable, and the scenery is loosely drawn and rather bland with the exception of some nice architecture.

-In both cases the character animation ranges from decent to downright stiff, though the action is acceptable given the low-ish budget.
+In both cases the uneven character animation ranges from decent to downright stiff, though the action is acceptable given the low-ish budget.
 The whole thing seems to be computer colored, an in any case the cel art is quite crisp, with a few very minor touches of computer animation (some morphing when bolt produces something from his hand).
-The only other constant, Bolt, is (visually, anyway) the most interesting looking character in the series--he has an unusual and appealing style (though some of the guns he regurgitates (so to speak) are so huge it's just silly).
+The only other constant, Bolt, is (visually, anyway) the most interesting-looking character in the series--he has an unusual and appealing style.
+Some of the guns he regurgitates (so to speak) are so huge it's just silly, though.

 Only the first two episodes were ever dubbed (based on the quality that's probably a good thing), and the Japanese acting varies from story to story.
 Most of the main cast is solid, and there are a few very nice performances in the large central storyline--Vanessa and the more mature woman again, the former voiced with a lot of gusto and the latter with a soft, gentle tone than also effectively conveys her hidden pain.
 The right-hand man in the next to last part is also an interesting character, and believably acted.
 Unfortunately, there are also a few really bland voices--almost everyone in the third part, and many of the background characters throughout.
 Bolt is... well, he's distinctive.
-His very deep, even tone fits the character quite well, but I can't really say that he is well acted, since he never has anything resembling an emotion.
+His very deep, even tone fits the character quite well, but I can't say anything about the acting since he never has anything resembling an emotion.
 At least he manages to sound dispassionate without coming across as flat or bored.

 The music is, yet again, uneven.
 The opening and end themes are reasonably good hard-edged jazzy songs, accompanied by stark, grainy visuals that are much more visually creative than anything else in the series.
-The background music is hit or miss; on one hand are simple but effective jazz and piano pieces funky enough to match Bolt Crank's appearance, but much of the rest is downright cheesy.
-The middle arc in particular is filled with uninteresting, cheap-sounding synthesizer tunes that, aural assault aside, makes the kingdom at the center of the story feel low-rent.
+The background music is hit or miss; there are some simple but effective jazz and piano pieces funky enough to match Bolt Crank's appearance, but much of the rest is downright cheesy.
+The middle arc, in particular, is filled with uninteresting, cheap-sounding synthesizer tunes that, aural assault aside, makes the kingdom at the center of the story feel low-rent.

 Related Recommendations